 The Independent’s health and travel correspondents win top journalism awards

-Judges also praised ‘fantastic consumer champion’ Simon Calder, awarded the Travel Journalism prize
+Rebecca Thomas and Simon Calder were highly praised by the judges at the British Journalism Awards

-Rebecca Thomas, The Independent’s health correspondent, has been honoured at the British Journalism Awards.
+Rebecca Thomas, The Independent’s health correspondent, and travel correspondent Simon Calder have been honoured at the British Journalism Awards.

-She was given the Health and Life Sciences Journalism award for “critical stories on the state of the NHS and, in part, how it has been affected by the Covid-19 pandemic”, the Press Gazette judges said.
+Ms Thomas was given the Health and Life Sciences Journalism award for “critical stories on the state of the NHS and, in part, how it has been affected by the Covid-19 pandemic”, the Press Gazette judges said.

 They hailed her “proper revelatory journalism, praised by health professionals and benefiting the public”.

-Ms Thomas has led The Independent’s recent coverage of the pandemic and the worsening NHS healthcare crisis.
+She has led The Independent’s recent coverage of the pandemic and the worsening NHS healthcare crisis.

 Just last month, she investigated how the mental health care system is close to collapse.